Forums » Using AMC (english) »

 To modify AMC for your needs, we have first to process all pages sequentially (forcing a single parallel process in the queue), and then use a new copy number only when reading the first page of an exam.
 This could be implemented, but this is very sensitive to the process quality: if a first page scan is not recognized, this can break all the association of pages from a single exam.
 There is also a problem when needing to scan another time a given page (when there has been problems the first time).
 In fact, I couldn't imagine a safe workflow for AMC to work with multi-page photocopied exams, and that's why this is not (yet) allowed in AMC.

 RE: Some questions about AMC and a modification I would like to make - Added by Davide G.M.
-Salvetti over 8 years ago
+Salvetti about 9 years ago

 What about allowing the user to add not recognized pages to a manually selected exam copy with a manually selected page id?